Deconstructing Miss Granger:

 Canon Hermione may have burst onto the scene being all too willing to make a grand show of following the rules to the very letter, but she is not your quintessential “good girl”.
 And for that matter, she clearly started out with the notion that she was entitled to set herself up as the policeman who was going to see to it that everyone else followed the rules to the letter, too.
 Clearly she was one of Hogwarts’s occasional self-appointed “First-year Prefects”.

-This is just not a particularly well-socialized child, although she obviously had figured out how to best present herself to grown-ups.
+This is just not a particularly well-socialized child, although she obviously had figured out how to best present herself to adults.
 This is not a naturally, or effortlessly “good” child, either.
 In fact, this kid is a potential bully.
 And just about every other child on that train recognized it.
 Ron and Harry certainly did.
 Ron and Harry both had ample experience of bullies.

 Another thing about canon Hermione Granger is that over the course of the series, she really seems to have almost nothing to say about herself or her family.
 And Rowling has stated more than once in interviews that she is surprised that the fans see Hermione as “emotionally strong”.
 We finally got a loud and clear message in HBP that she is anything but.